 Other operations that can be performed using the Query Editor:

 Sometimes it's necessary to load only a subset of rows from a database table, and this subset is defined by a list of identifiers or keys (primary or foreign) in an EasyMorph table.
-Such a list can be loaded from another data source (e.g. spreadsheet), or be a result of complex transformation logic in EasyMorph.
+Such a list can be loaded from another data source (e.g. spreadsheet), or be the result of complex transformation logic in EasyMorph.
 In this case, another action can be of help — "Select matching database rows".
-This action matches key fields in an EasyMorph table and in a database tables, and imports only database rows where the key fields match.
+This action matches key fields in an EasyMorph table and in a database table, and imports only database rows where the key fields match.